 Though stand-up paddleboards are wide and designed for standing, gliding across the water requires balance and core strength; paddling uses the arm and shoulder muscles, and riding waves engages the glutes and quads.
 There is a risk of falling off the board; a quick lesson will include instructions on how to get back on.
 Wear life jackets as a precaution.

 Swimming torches calories.
 It also reduces stress and engages multiple muscle groups from the head to the toes; serves as a great cardiovascular workout; and, thanks to the resistance of the water, builds strength, too.
 Swimming is also a no-impact workout, making it ideal for those with injuries.
 Even beginners can benefit from water workouts.
-At this point, though, it’s an activity best pursued in your own pool.

 5. Try a Workout Video